Deserlo/S3T6TM2/DesignDocument.md

 TM is a Time Management GUI application, that will help teams track time spent on projects with the purpose of increasing efficiency of a team or a single developer who would like to maximize his/her time to increase profits.
 TM is a desktop application.

+When users open up TM, they are greeted with a log in/create account graphical user interface.
+After logging in the application will either take them to a dashboard for developers or a dashboard for managers.
+Each type of user has their own uses from this point.

 ## Project Architecture